 The evil mother was banished, and everyone lived happily ever after.

-Rain of Tears is the next story waiting for you.
+Wind and the Sun is the next story waiting for you.